 What Causes Concrete Cracks?

-A lot of rain, an inadequate drainage system or poor grading could be creating problems for the soil your home’s foundation sits on.
-When wet, soil expands and becomes soft– like a sponge – and pushes against your foundation, resulting in bowed walls, horizontal cracks and vertical cracks.
+A lot of rain, inadequate drainage system, or poor grading could be creating problems for the soil your home’s foundation sits on.
+When wet, the soil expands and becomes soft– like a sponge – and pushes against your foundation, resulting in bowed walls, horizontal cracks, and vertical cracks.